 An Insightful Conference for Mobile Developers

-We love apps and everything related so we take advantage of opportunities such as mDevCamp, an excellent conference for mobile developers.
+We love building apps so we are excited to attend events such as mDevCamp, an excellent conference for mobile app developers.
 This year was the second time we attended the conference (the first time back in 2018 when we were on team building in Prague) and we can say that it is among our favourite ones.

 Since the beginning of Cobalt Sign, we’ve been focusing on developing apps that we’re proud of.
 To do this, we continuously learn and improve ourselves and our techniques to build better apps for our clients.

 Attending conferences for mobile app developers such as mDevCamp are always a great way for us to keep up with the latest news and developments in the industry.
 The conference has numerous, relevant technical talks about real problems developers can encounter but also nice tweaks and tools we can use.

 3D Virtual World for the 2020 Edition

 The conference was held online, moreover, the organizers created an open 3D world for it, which was a really nice touch.
 We could join the virtual world where we had our own characters and we could network, watch the presentations, visit partner stands or just get together and hang out.

 The 3D world for the conference resembled a game.
 It had some really cool features such as choosing different profiles for your characters, messaging, flying and visiting any place in the 3D world.
 Unfortunately, the world worked a bit slow when everyone was online so we decided to watch the presentations on the web.